pokgak/pokgak.github.io/content/articles/steampipe-duckdb-flow-logs.md

 ## Steampipe is just Postgresql

 Under the hood, Steampipe is running PostgreSQL and it even allows you to run it as a standalone instance running in the background and allows [connecting to it from any third-party tools](https://steampipe.io/docs/query/third-party) that can connect to a Postgresql instance.
-Here's where it gets interesting, DuckDB has the capability to connect to any PostgreSQL database and query it as if all the data inside that database is coming from the DuckDB.
+Here's where it gets interesting, DuckDB has the capability to [connect to any PostgreSQL database](https://duckdb.org/docs/extensions/postgres.html) through the Postgresql extension and query it as if all the data inside that database is coming from the DuckDB.
 This means that we can use Steampipe as a data source for DuckDB and access all of the AWS resources data available in Steampipe.

 ## Setting up Steampipe and DuckDB connection